avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Authorization of jenkins.md

 ![image](https://github.com/avengers-p7/Documentation/assets/156644891/ec17afa1-3ee2-4882-aa61-308bf4983629)

-Note:
+**Note**

-**Test_DEVs is the role to be added and Test-.* is the RE, it means, only Test_DEVs can access all the project that starts with Test-,**
+Test_DEVs is the role to be added and Test-.* is the RE, it means, only Test_DEVs can access all the project that starts with Test-,

 .* means any combination after Test-.

-We have done with Mange Roles, scroll down to the end of the page and click on Apply and then Save.
+**We have done with Manage Roles, scroll down to the end of the page click on Apply, and then Save**

-Assign Roles
+**1. Assign Roles**

-Again go to Manage Jenkins > Manage and Assign Roles > Assign Roles under Under Assign Roles we need to work for Global roles and Item roles, lets do it;
+**Again go to Manage Jenkins > Manage and Assign Roles > Assign Roles under Assign Roles we need to work for Global roles and Item roles, Let's do it**

-Global role:
+**2. Global role**

-Under Global roles, provide the created user name i.e. test_user and click on the Add button, user will be added Global roles table and select the checkbox under the Employee, please see the screen shot;
+**Under Global roles, provide the created user name i.e. test_user, and click on the Add button, the user will be added to the Global roles table and select the checkbox under the Employee, please see the screenshot**

 ![image](https://github.com/avengers-p7/Documentation/assets/156644891/df8433a2-333a-49b3-895b-83bb9d352001)

-Item roles:
+**3. Item roles**

-Under Item roles, provide the created user name i.e. test_user and click on the Add button, user will be added into Item roles table and select the checkbox under the Test-DEVs in front of test_user, please see the screen shot;
+**Under Item roles, provide the created user name i.e. test_user, and click on the Add button, the user will be added to the Item roles table select the checkbox under the Test-DEVs in front of test_user, please see the screenshot**

 ![image](https://github.com/avengers-p7/Documentation/assets/156644891/e0465f31-6e5c-49f3-b41a-7297315c66b1)

-Now again go to the IP_Address/8080, provide the details for the test_user, you will see now permissions error is resolved and the user can now see all the assign projects.
+** Would you please go to the IP_Address/8080, and provide the details for the test_user, you will see the permissions error is resolved and the user can now see all the assigned projects.**

 ![image](https://github.com/avengers-p7/Documentation/assets/156644891/6569085f-4c73-45e2-b902-c98e5da3cf87)

 ***

 ## Conclusion

-In summary, Role-Based Strategy for authorization in Jenkins help us for establishing a secure, controlled, and scalable CI/CD environment.
+In summary, the Role-Based Strategy for authorization in Jenkins helps us establish a secure, controlled, and scalable CI/CD environment.
 Role-based access control provides granular permissions, follows the least privilege principle, simplifies administration through centralized management, and allows customization for project-specific needs.
 By leveraging plugins like the Role-Based Access Control Plugin, Jenkins administrators can efficiently define roles, assign permissions, and manage user access, ensuring a streamlined and secure workflow.
 ***

 ## Contact Information